zestree/fph/README.md

 # refactor-challenge

-This is a refactoring challenge created for the November 2019 COP meetup "Refactoring Techniques".
+This is a refactoring challenge created for the 12 November 2019 COP meetup "Refactoring Techniques".

 The project contains code written in 4 languages (C, C++, C#, Javascript) in desperate need of some refactoring!
 The code solves the [Snail Sort problem](#snail-sort-problem) from [codewars](https://www.codewars.com/kata/snail/train/).

-You can assume there are no bugs in the code (well, it passes the provided unit tests!)
+You can assume there are no bugs in the code.... (well, it passes the provided unit tests!)

 Your challenge is to refactor the solution in your chosen language.
 GOOD LUCK!

+It's up to YOU how much time you spend on the problem, spend as little as 5 minutes (ie rename a couple of variables) or as long as an hour or two doing a full-refactor (ie rewrite the solution or train on the actual [codewars snail sort problem](https://www.codewars.com/kata/snail/train/)).

+NOTE - you don't _have_ to sign-up for codewars to participate, just copy the code in this project into IDE of your choice and go from there.

+Capture your solutions on Gitlab / Github / Bitbucket and bring it along to the COP meetup (12th November).

 ## Snail Sort problem